rekcurd/community/docs/Installation-rancher.md

 1. [gRPC Load Balancing](#grpc-load-balancing)
 1. [fluentd installation](#fluentd-installation)

+## Prerequisites
+- CentOS 7.4
+- Rancher 1.6.16
+- Docker 17.03
+- MySQL 5.7
+- (Option) kubectl 1.12.2

 ---

 ## Rancher installation
 This section is the setup manual for [Rancher](https://rancher.com/) version 1.6.
 You can follow the official guide [here](https://rancher.com/docs/rancher/v1.6/en/installing-rancher/installing-server/).
 If you want to install Rancher version 2.x, you can follow the guide [here](https://rancher.com/docs/rancher/v2.x/en/installation/).
 We recommend to use Rancher 2.x.

-### Environments
-- CentOS 7.4
-- Rancher 1.6.16
-- Docker 17.03
-- MySQL 5.7

 ### HA configurations
 #### Rancher server specs